 The four-star Mappa Mare is great for catalyst Elemental Damage dealers.
 A 10-second Elemental Damage bonus is triggered upon every elemental reaction.
 It also has a very solid Base Attack and increases Elemental Mastery.

-The four-star Prototype Malice is more suitable for supporting characters.
+The four-star Prototype Amber is more suitable for supporting characters.
 It provides increased HP for the user, plus increased energy recharge for 6 seconds after using Elemental Burst.
 During that same time, all teammates will regenerate 4% HP every 2 seconds.
 Keep in mind that this effect may be superfluous if the character already regenerates a lot of HP with their Elemental Burst itself.

 How to get these weapons